rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 ## Kexts used:
 - AppleALC (audio)
-- Lilu + Whatevergreen (Audio helper, DRM support, GPU helper)
+- Lilu + Whatevergreen (Audio helper, DRM support, IGPU helper)
 - VirtualSMC + addons (you cannot boot without this + temperature support)
 - FakePCIID (there is no real Mac running a 10900k, we must fool the macOS to boot. this is how)
 - FakePCIID_Intel_I225-V (ethernet)